 What is L2TP used for?

 The initial purpose of L2TP was to replace dial-up connections for remote networks.
 Companies required a way to connect workers, central offices, and branches without incurring large dial-up bills.
 Layer 2 tunneling made connecting via the public internet easier, reducing the cost of communication.
-It also built on older tunneling protocols, adding new security features.
+It is also built on older tunneling protocols, adding new security features.

 Since 2000, the protocol has found many uses in the business world.
 Here are just a few common use cases that show how versatile L2TP can be: